Cheats (film)

-Cheats is a 2002 American comedy film about four friends that have been cheating their way through high school, and have to face new challenges to avoid getting caught before going to college.
+Cheats is a 2002 American teen comedy film about four friends that have been cheating their way through high school, and have to face new challenges to avoid getting caught before going to college.
 The lead roles are played by Trevor Fehrman, Matthew Lawrence, and Mary Tyler Moore.

-The original title of the movie was Cheaters but was thought that likely to be confused with the 2000 movie Cheaters starring Jeff Daniels.
+The original title of the movie was Cheaters but was thought that likely to be confused with the 2000 movie Cheaters starring Jeff Daniels and produced by New Line's sister company, HBO Films.

 Plot

 Since kindergarten, Handsome Davis and Sammy Green have been stealing teachers' test answer keys to cheat on tests.
 By the time they're in middle school, they regularly have a classmate named Evan Rosengarten do their homework for them, and they pay Evan with hardcore porn videos that Handsome steals from his dad's collection.
 This ends when Evan's mom finds out that Handsome gave her son a bestiality tape, though Handsome counts on his dad being too ashamed to press the issue.

 In high school, they expand their cheating operation by partnering with Victor Barone and Jon Applebee (the latter being their expert crib sheet maker), getting a copy of the janitor's master key, and trading answers to other classmates for money and favors.
 Principal Stark finds out the key was stolen and publicly announces that she's having all the school's locks changed.
 Handsome insists on stealing something to let their customers know they're still in business, and they end up offering Teddy Blue a chance to see the school psychologist's file on her; during the break-in, Applebee tries to call off the operation because he desperately doesn't want any of his teammates to read his own psychological file.
-They are caught by the janitor because of Applebee's hesitation, but manage to lie their way out of it.
+They are caught by the janitor because of Applebee's hesitation, but manage to lie their way out.

-Physics teacher Mr. Harkin is about to give an incredibly difficult midterm exam, and to steal his answer key, Handsome fakes confiding in Harkin about being sexually confused while Victor copies his answer key.
-Victor tells Handsome that they should cut ties with Applebee entirely, but Handsome gets him to settle on only excluding Applebee from the upcoming physics midterm.
+Physics teacher Mr. Harkin is about to give an incredibly difficult midterm exam, and to steal his answer key, Handsome fakes a confession to Harkin about being sexually confused while Victor copies it.
+Victor tells Handsome they should cut ties with Applebee entirely, but Handsome gets him to settle for excluding Applebee from the upcoming physics midterm.
 They eventually reconcile, but tensions remain high between Victor and Applebee.
-Sammy starts getting a smart, upstanding classmate named Julie Merkel to tutor him, and tells Handsome that he doesn't want to cheat on tests anymore, but Handsome convinces Sammy to keep participating.
-Handsome, Sammy and Victor cheat on the physics midterm, after which Harkin pulls the three of them aside to accuse them of cheating.
+Sammy starts getting tutored by a smart, upstanding classmate named Julie Merkel and tells Handsome that he doesn't want to cheat on tests anymore, but Handsome convinces Sammy to keep participating.
+Handsome, Sammy, and Victor cheat on the physics midterm, after which Harkin pulls the three of them aside to accuse them of cheating.
 Handsome denies cheating in a dramatic rant, during which he pulls off his shirt.
 Harkin believes him, while Sammy and Victor are reprimanded by Principal Stark.